-In June 2014, the government emphasised the important role that British values can play in education and Ofsted now inspects how well a school promotes such values.
-Developing an understanding of British values is not new to Carlton as they has always been promoted in school assemblies, Religious Education and in Spiritual, Moral, Social and Cultural (SMSC) aspects of their learning.
+Developing an understanding of British values is promoted at Carlton in school assemblies, Religious Education and in Spiritual, Moral, Social and Cultural (SMSC) aspects of their learning.
 We feel that embedding a strong ethos of British values is the key to preventing the growth of any extremist views amongst our local community.

 All year round at Carlton, we celebrate and participate in events that reflect our British Heritage.
 At Christmas time in particular, we celebrate in a very traditional manner with a range of nativity plays, carol concerts at Lofthouse Church and whole school visits to the pantomime in Leeds.
 As a whole school, we also celebrate harvest time with a harvest festival, participate in remembrance activities and take part in one off events to celebrate things such as the Tour de Yorkshire and the Rugby World Cup.

 Our curriculum covers a variety of topics that include significant events in British history and our children enjoy discovering about some key historical figures such as Winston Churchill and Florence Nightingale.
 Every other year we have a whole school, UK topic in the summer term.
 This is where children discover about local, regional and national aspects of the geography curriculum.

 As a school we support a range of British charities such as Children in Need, The Royal British Legion and Comic Relief.
 We also give to local charities such as the Rothwell Foodbank so that families from our local community can benefit directly from our fundraising.

 Above all we put a large emphasis on the development of respectful attitudes in our school.
 Successful and productive relationships are built on mutual respect amongst all adults and children in our school and our behaviour policy is rooted in the fact that everybody in school has the right to be respected.